amiraliemami/SheepSim/README.md

 ## Workbook

 Practicals 1 to 9 are presented in a Jupyter Notebook, included in the repository and also [hosted here](https://nbviewer.jupyter.org/github/amiraliemami/leedsmodule/blob/master/Jupyter%20Workbook.ipynb).
+This is also linked to in the website.

 ## Model and GUI